Retirement Living Hub

 Mastering Essential Communication Styles for Healthy Interactions

-Your communication style greatly influences how others perceive your message and respond to it.
-When facing community disagreements, certain styles prove far more effective than others.
-Developing an understanding of these styles helps you navigate interactions more successfully.
+When facing community disagreements, certain styles are just far more effective than others.
+Developing an understanding of these styles has really helped me navigate interactions more successfully, especially since I’m the one who talks to strangers at the pool!

 Assertive Communication

 Assertive communication is direct, honest, and respectful.
 You express your needs, feelings, and boundaries clearly, without being aggressive or passive.
 This style values both your rights and the rights of others.

 It focuses on finding mutually beneficial solutions.

-For example, if a neighbor’s music is too loud, an assertive approach involves saying, “I’m finding the volume of the music disruptive to my evening.
+I’ve had to learn this, especially after moving.
+For example, if a neighbor’s music is too loud, an assertive approach involves me saying, “I’m finding the volume of the music disruptive to my evening.
 Would you be willing to turn it down a bit?”
-This clearly states the problem and proposes a solution without accusation.

 Empathetic Listening